OXID-eSales/graphql-base-module/docs/tutorials/introduction.rst

 Introduction
 ============

-In the following sections we'll show step by step how to implement queries and mutations for the OXID eShop GraphQL API from scratch.
+In the following sections we'll show how to implement queries and mutations for the OXID eShop GraphQL API from scratch, step by step.

-All we definitely need up and running is the OXID eShop and the GraphQL base module.
+To start with your own module, we will definitely need up and running OXID eShop and GraphQL base module installed.

 Preparations
 ------------